geek-log/emacs-bootcamp/README.md

     + [Archivando](#archivando)
     + [Vista-De-Agenda](#vista-de-agenda)

 # Emacs-Bootcamp

 Emacs Military Training Program.

 Examples for the tutorial - [Doom Presents: Emacs Bootcamp](https://geekl0g.wordpress.com/tag/emacs-bootcamp/).

+Learn Emacs by doing practical exercises.

+Hello Latverian children, on this mission series Doom will put you to the test with practical exercices for the Emacs editor and to check if you had what is needed to hold a gun and be part of the glorious army of Doom.

 ## Movement